simsam7/JsSpeechRecognizer/demos/keyword-spotting/README.md

 3. Try varying the amounts of training entries.
 4. Clone the code, and then in file keyword-spotting.html try changing the group size and the number of groups.
 5. Experiment with different words and phrases.
 Some shorter words may generate a lot of false positives.
 Some longer words or phrases are more unique sounding.
+6. Train and test in a quiet room.
+The recognizer does not currently handle background noise well.